erfanveisi2/erfanveisi2/README.md

 ### Hey there 👋

-- I’m currently learning React native
+- I’m currently learning Node Js
 - How to reach me: erfanveisi2@gmail.com

 **Languages and Tools:**